 Musical Director – Ian Watts

 At the helm is Ian Watts, our Musical Director.
 Ian took up this role in September 2016 with a varied musical background which includes performing in The Kinx tribute band and a Beatles tribute band.
 He is an accomplished bass guitarist and pianist.
-Ian manages a commercial record label and recording studio business and is also the Director Of Music at All Saint’s Church Aston, Sheffield where he plays the organ and trains the robed SATB choir.
-Ian was the President of the Nottingham & District Society of Organists in 2017/18 and running church choirs.
+Ian manages a commercial record label and recording studio business and is also a church organist, being the President of the Nottingham & District Society of Organists in 2017/18 and running church choirs.
 Ian is also the Musical Director of the Lyrical SoNGbirds, a smaller female choir of around 20 singers and based in Bramcote, Nottingham and Higher A Choir a group of up to 50 mixed singers taking on everything from an Evensong to a Festival.

-He is no stranger to Male Voice Choirs as his father was a founder member of Radcliffe on Trent Male Voice Choir!
+He is no stranger to Male Voice Choirs as his father Peter Watts was a founder member of Radcliffe on Trent Male Voice Choir!
 Under Ian’s leadership the choir has been rejuvenated and has met the many new challenges and standards he has set.
 He works tirelessly outside the Choir to develop the choir’s repertoire, produce learning tracks and plan the rehearsal schedule and concert content.
 He brings a new style of learning with multi-track sung versions of the songs to learn and focusses highly on performance and entertainment standards.
-Under his guidance the choir is becoming even more professional and confident in its performances and stage craft.
+Under his guidance the choir continues to become even more professional and confident in its performances and stage craft.

 Assistant Musical Director – Andrew Atkinson

-Conducts and rehearses the choir as a Assistant Musical Director covering concerts and rehearsals as necessary, but is also involved with repertoire, interpretation and quality of singing as well as bringing his fun and challenging warm ups.
-Andrew brings his vast choral experience to the game and he also sings as a Second Tenor in the choir.
+Andrew conducts and rehearses the choir as a Assistant Musical Director covering concerts and rehearsals as necessary, but is also involved with repertoire choice, interpretation and quality of singing as well as bringing his fun and challenging warm ups.
+Andrew brings his vast choral experience to the game (especially in church music) and he also sings as a Second Tenor in the choir.

 Principal Accompanist – Roger Holland